heyngra/osu-files/README.md

 # osu!files

 This is a TypeScript library for osu!lazer that allows an easy read/write of client.realm.
+>[!CAUTION]
+>While this library tries it best to be safe and rollbackable, I cannot guarantee that something might break using it.
+Please use it with caution, and please send any bugs or ideas you might get.
 ## Why?

 I noticed that there are NO true libraries for managing osu!lazer files.
 Also, it sounded like a banger YouTube video idea.